Updated: Oct 1, 2022

 The Hungarian endonym is Magyarország, composed of Magyar ('Hungarian') and ország ('country').
 The name "Magyar", which refers to the people of the country, more accurately reflects the name of the country in some other languages such as Turkish, Persian, and other languages such as Magyaristan or Land of Magyars or similar.
 The word Magyar is taken from the name of one of the seven major semi-nomadic Hungarian tribes, magyeri.

 The first use of the flag was in 1848.
 The Flag of Hungary was adopted on 23 May 1957.
 The tricolor design of the Hungarian flag is based on the ideas behind the French Revolution.

 The flag consists of three horizontal stripes of red, white, and green color.

 According to folklore, The red color represents strength, the white color represents faithfulness, and the green color represents hope.

-Another representation of the colors of the stripes is: The red is for the blood that was spilled for the nation, white is for freedom, and the green represents the nation’s land.
+Another representation of the colors of the stripes is: Red is for the blood that was spilled for the nation, white is for freedom, and green represents the nation’s land.

 English and German are the popular foreign languages spoken in Hungary.